 Chicco KeyFit 35 Infant Car Seat Seat Review

 If this is your first introduction to the Chicco family, benvenuto in famiglia (oh, and it’s pronounced Key-Ko).
 If you have ever loved the original KeyFit 30, you’re definitely gonna love the new Chicco KeyFit 35.
-The new KeyFit 35 takes all the great features from the KeyFit and puts them in the KeyFit 35 and adds some great new ones.
-Silly you if you think I’m going to give them all away right here 😉 (though you can guess one just by the name of the seat), but trust me when I say it’s not just fluff, though there’s plenty of that too.
+It incorporates all the best features of the popular KeyFit 30 and adds some new ones.

 KEYFIT 35 WEIGHT AND HEIGHT LIMITS